-(c) Options purchased for a counterparty

-Where an investment firm licensee has purchased an option on behalf of a counterparty on terms which do not impose on the purchaser any actual or contingent margin requirement or liability to make any payment other than the initial purchase price of the option, and the counterparty has not paid the price by three days after trade date, the CRR is the amount by which the purchase price exceeds the current realisable value of the option.

-Where an investment firm licensee has purchased a traditional option for its own account or on behalf of a counterparty that has not paid the investment firm licensee, then, if the investment firm licensee has paid the option premium to the writer, it must calculate a CRR equal to the option premium.

-(d) Amounts owed in respect of exchange traded margined transactions

-(i) Where, as a result of a traded margined transaction, a counterparty of the investment firm licensee has an initial margin and/or variation margin requirement and has not met it fully with cash, acceptable collateral or a positive equity balance not used to meet variation margin, an investment firm licensee must calculate a CRR by multiplying the shortfall (or the relevant part of the shortfall) by the appropriate percentage contained in the schedule below:

-Initial and variation margin percentage schedule

-T 1 Business days since shortfall occurred Where the shortfall is for the account of: 0-3 days 4 days and over A. A market counterparty who has been granted a credit line under an adequate credit management policy available to cover the relevant Category of margin and to the extent that it is sufficient to cover the shortfall.
+(c) Options purchased for a counterparty Where an investment firm licensee has pbehalf of a counterparty on terms which opurchaser any actual or contingent margmake any payment other than the initialoption, and the counterparty has not paidafter trade date, the CRR is the amount hexceeds the current realisable value of thWhere an investment firm licensee has poption for its own account or on behalf opaid the investment firm licensee, then, ilicensee has paid the option premium toa CRR equal to the option premium. do not impose in requirement purchase pric d the price by by which the p e option. urchased a tra f a counterpart of the investme t e on the at or liability to e of the three days ourchase price aditional ety that has not ent firm (d) Amounts awad in respect of exchanges to adad manaina d transactions (d) Amounts owed in respect of exchange tra (i) Where, as a result of a traded margined t of the investment firm licensee has an immargin requirement and has not met it for collateral or a positive equity balance not margin, an investment firm licensee mustive multiplying the shortfall (or the relevant appropriate percentage contained in the Initial and variation margin percentage school ransaction, a o itial margin an ully with cash, t used to meet at calculate a C part of the sho schedule belo counterparty nd/or variation , acceptable variation CRR by prtfall) by the Initial and variation margin percentage sche dule Business days since shortfall occurred Where the shortfall is for the account of: 0-3 days 4 days and over A. A market counterparty who has been granted a credit line under an adequate credit management policy available to cover the relevant Category of margin and to the extent that it is sufficient to cover the shortfall.
 5% 5% B. A client who has been granted a credit line under an adequate credit management policy available to cover the relevant Category of margin and to the extent that it is sufficient to cover the shortfall.
 10% 10%